 To ‘get away from it all’ and embrace timeless country Australia.
 And to do it with simplicity: Taggerty is within arm’s reach of Melbourne and yet feels a world removed from it.
 It’s an excellent base for exploring stunning, contrasting landscapes and underestimated gems, as well as enjoying rich experiences.

 Cathedral Range State Park

-Glorious scenery abounds, headlined by the imposing 7km-long ridge known as Cathedral Range.
-Various walking trails reveal the area’s immense splendour but it’s the views from summit vantage points that are most sought after.
-Rock climbing suits the more adventurous.
+Glorious scenery abounds in the park, headlined by the imposing 7km-long ridge known as Cathedral Range.
+Walking trails reveal the area’s immense splendour, but it’s the views from summit vantage points that are most sought after.
+Rock climbing and bird watching are among other popular pursuits.

 Keen anglers should dangle a line in the Acheron River where there is plenty of opportunity to land brown and rainbow trout.
 It’s just one waterway in the region that will catch the attention of fishers.

 This charming old-gold town is dotted with heritage buildings – including a couple of classic country pubs – and features parks and gardens that make inviting picnic spots.

 These picturesque surrounds engulf massive Lake Eildon, which blends aquatic playground with awe-inspiring scenery.
 Leisure options include kayaking, boating, fishing, and water-skiing.
 On dry land, walking tracks reveal abundant beauty and glimpses of wildlife.
 Eildon township has various amenities, including cafés and other eateries.

 Distance: 25km northeast of Taggerty (to Eildon town centre).